Graduate School Readmission

 Readmission after Conduct Suspension

-Students who leave the university due to conduct or behavioral concerns must submit a readmission and registration request to the Office of Student Conduct no earlier than the last four weeks of the semester or academic period prior to the semester of their intended re-enrollment.
-Students who are placed on conduct suspension are automatically blocked from registering for future semesters until a request has been approved by the Office of Student Conduct.
+Students who leave the university due to conduct or behavioral suspension must submit a Readmission and Registration Request to the Office of Student Conduct no earlier than the last four weeks of the semester preceding their intended return.

 Reactivation Following Non-Attendance